wpilibsuite/frc-docs/source/docs/software/getting-started/control-system-software.rst

 .. image:: images/control-system-software/labview-frc.png

 LabVIEW FRC, based on National Instruments’ LabVIEW 2018, is the development environment for LabVIEW, one of the three officially supported languages for programming an FRC robot.
 LabVIEW is a graphical, dataflow-driven language.
 LabVIEW programs consist of a collection of icons, called VIs, wired together with wires which pass data between the VIs.
 The LabVIEW FRC installer is distributed on a DVD found in the Kickoff Kit of Parts and is also available for download (see installation instructions page linked below).
-Instructions for installing the FRC libraries (package also includes Driver Station and Utilities) can be found here.
-A guide to getting started with the LabVIEW FRC software, including installation instructions can be found here.
+Instructions for installing the FRC libraries (package also includes Driver Station and Utilities) can be found :doc:`here <frc-update-suite>`.
+A guide to getting started with the LabVIEW FRC software, including installation instructions can be found :doc:`here <labview-setup>`.

 FRC Robot Simulator
 ^^^^^^^^^^^^^^^^^^^